Document Workflow

 Rebuild the link from verified values

-After each key has the expected value, encode only values that contain reserved URL syntax, then rebuild the query string and retest the receiving app.
+After each key has the expected value, encode only values that contain reserved URL syntax, then rebuild the query string.
+Test the final link in the actual receiving app and inspect its parsed request rather than judging success only by whether the page opens.

 Example